maxim5/hyper-engine/README.rst

 About
 =====

-*Hyper-Engine* is a toolbox for `model selection and hyper-parameters tuning <https://en.wikipedia.org/wiki/Hyperparameter_optimization>`__.
+*HyperEngine* is a toolbox for `model selection and hyper-parameters tuning <https://en.wikipedia.org/wiki/Hyperparameter_optimization>`__.
 It aims to provide most state-of-the-art techniques via intuitive API and with minimum dependencies.
-*Hyper-Engine* is **not a framework**, which means it doesn't enforce any structure or design to the main code, thus making integration local and non-intrusive.
+*HyperEngine* is **not a framework**, which means it doesn't enforce any structure or design to the main code, thus making integration local and non-intrusive.

 Installation